 Advanced Aspherical Lens (AA) lenses combine an AA lens element with three common aspherical elements, reducing the size and weight of the lens without compromising the quality of the image produced.

-In addition to the unique and refined Carl Zeiss T coating, glittering and blur reduced color reproduction with the addition of superb resolution and clarity is a must have here.
+The unique and refined Carl Zeiss T anti-reflective coating minimizes reflection and colour reproduction with the addition of superb resolution and clarity.

-Appropriate optical performance is provided with the ultimate in design that you would expect from the Carl Zeiss lens, with an elegantly refined metal exterior that gives the lens an enviable look and a more pronounced sense of luxury.
+The trademark of these lenses is the superior contrast and resolution that can be selected from the zoom settings, coupled with an elegantly refined metal exterior that gives the lens an enviable look and a more pronounced sense of luxury.

 - Carl Zeiss mid-range zoom lens; Compatible with E-mount Full Frame cameras and E-mount APS-C cameras

 - Minimum Focus Distance : 1.15 feet (0.35 m), Maximum Magnification ratio : 0.23x, Focal Length :...